 This deal is for new members only.
 Cancel your membership before your one year is up to avoid paying the $79 automatic renewal $79 fee.
 To cancel you must call (844) 278-2050.

-1. Take advantage of gym membership free trials.
+2. Take advantage of cheap gym memberships in the form of free trials.

 These gyms offer free trials and are nationwide — some even international: